Timothy Busfield Surrenders Himself to Police, Faces New Allegation

 What To Know

-• Actor and director Timothy Busfield turned himself in to authorities in Albuquerque, New Mexico.
+• Busfield turned himself in to the authorities in Albuquerque, New Mexico.

-• Busfield has publicly denied all allegations, calling them “lies” in a video statement.
+• He has publicly denied all allegations, calling them “lies” in a video statement.

 Warning: The following post reports on allegations of child sexual abuse.

-Actor and director Timothy Busfield, who is facing allegations of two counts of criminal sexual contact of a minor and one count of child abuse, turned himself in to authorities in Albuquerque, New Mexico, after an arrest warrant was issued for The West Wing actor on January 9, according to TMZ.
+Prosecutors have disclosed an additional allegation of sexual misconduct against actor and director Timothy Busfield, who is facing charges of two counts of criminal sexual contact of a minor and one count of child abuse.

-In a video Busfield sent to TMZ, the actor-director denied the allegations.
+On January 13, TMZ posted a video of Busfield, in which the actor-director denied the allegations.
 “Hi everyone, it’s Tim.
 I’m sure most of you know that are watching this that I was ordered to come to Albuquerque.
 I’m here now,” said Busfield in the video.
 “I got the call on Friday night.
 I had to get a lawyer Saturday, got in the car and drove 2,0000 miles to Albuquerque.”

 “I’m going to confront these lies.
 They are horrible.
 They’re all lies.
 And I did not do anything to those little boys.
 And I’m going to fight it,” Busfield states in the video.